ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

   </div>
 </div>

+Lots of very complicated things go on in the formation of the model, and there are many different ways to implement every part of this process, but at the end of the day **machine learning is just a way to guess answers based on previous answers**.

 ## Machine learning doesn't erase bias... but it's biased more consistently

 A machine learning model is biased by whatever it's been trained on.